mcejp/ascii-posts/posts/Documenting-projects.md

 on relatively short fixed-term contracts, and face-to-face knowledge transfer doesn't always work out.

-But documentation is so often misunderstood as a mere carrier of information.
+But documentation is so often misunderstood as a mere vehicle for information.
 That couldn't be further from the truth!
 For one, writing documentation leads you to explain the reasoning behind your choices, and thus challenge the implicit assumptions you made along the way (as